DataIntellectTech/TorQ/docs/segmentedtickerplant.md

 quote  | bid>50.0
 ```

 The subscription logic is contained in the `pubsub.q` file.
 This file replaces much of the logic contained within `u.q` and utilises the `.stpps` namespace.
 When a process subscribes its handle is added to one of two dictionaries, `.stpps.subrequestall` or `.stpps.subrequestfiltered` depending on the subscription type.
+The logic which publishes updates to subscribers also sits in this file, and wherever possible the process will use a broadcast publish.

 **Error Trapping**